 What is Prozac?

 Prozac is an antidepressant drug that is often used to treat panic disorders, obsessive-compulsive disorder, bulimia, and a severe form of premenstrual syndrome (premenstrual dysphoric disorder).
 It can help to reduce fear, anxiety, unwanted thoughts, and panic attacks.
 It may also lessen the desire to perform repetitive tasks (compulsions like hand-washing, counting, and checking) that obstruct everyday life.
 Prozac can help with premenstrual symptoms including irritability, hunger, and depression.
-In bulimia, it may help to minimise bingeing and purging.
+In bulimia, it may help to minimize bingeing and purging.

 The most common side effects of Prozac are: